 Cross Island in the Cross Island Complex WSA and Bois Bubert Island WSA are the only WSAs exhibiting signs of human impact.
-Both islands have private inholdings which are excluded from the WSAs, and do not detract from the WSA's naturalness.
-The aquaculture facility off Cross Island affects the viewshed of only a small portion of the island.
-Service cabins located on Cross and Bois Bubert islands are used to house Refuge or cooperator's research staff.
+Service cabins located on Cross and Bois Bubert islands are used to house Refuge Complex or cooperator's research staff.
 The Cross Island cabin is a wooden structure, 440 square feet in one open room, with propane gas for lighting and a wood stove for heat and cooking.
 Bois Bubert has 2 cabins, with one planned to be removed within 2 years.
 The remaining cabin is a wooden structure, 300 square feet, with an open room and sleeping loft.
 There is a wood stove for heat and cooking.
 These facilities have little impact on the quality of natural values because the islands are large and heavily forested.

 Outstanding Opportunities for Solitude and Primitive Recreation.
 With the exception of Bois Bubert Island WSA, all of the WSAs offer outstanding opportunities for both solitude and primitive recreation.
 Opportunities for primitive recreation are outstanding on the 1,011 acres of Bois Bubert Island owned by the Service.
-However, seasonal activities associated with the private residences, including ATV use, on the 310 acres of private lands on the west side of the island, can impact opportunities for solitude on the island.
+However, seasonal activities associated with the private residences, including ATV use, on the 310 acres of private lands on the west side of the island, significantly affect opportunities for solitude on the island.